-Top 5 3rd Quarter Trades of AS - GuruFocus.com
+Top 5 3rd Quarter Trades of As - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ASPIRIANT, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Asset Advisors Investment Management, LLC’s top five trades of the quarter.

-ASPIRIANT, LLC reduced their investment in ARCA:VTEB by 851,669 shares.
-The trade had a 2.05% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.8.
+Asset Advisors Investment Management, LLC reduced their investment in ARCA:SCHD by 122,638 shares.
+The trade had a 1.2% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $72.31.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Tax-Exempt Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 9999.00.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 9999.00.
+In terms of valuation, Schwab U.S. Small-Cap ETF has a price-earnings ratio of 9999.00.

-During the quarter, ASPIRIANT, LLC bought 250,883 shares of ARCA:VSS for a total holding of 377,303.
-The trade had a 1.14% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $103.83.
+During the quarter, Asset Advisors Investment Management, LLC bought 60,359 shares of ARCA:XLU for a total holding of 63,259.
+The trade had a 0.56% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $72.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE All-World Ex-US Small Capital Index Fund ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Utilities Select Sector SPDR ETF has a price-earnings ratio of 9999.00.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE Min Vol Factor ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Consumer Staples Select Sector SPDR has a price-earnings ratio of 9999.00.

-During the quarter, ASPIRIANT, LLC bought 846,196 shares of ARCA:FNDE for a total holding of 1,160,090.
-The trade had a 0.97% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $25.5.
+During the quarter, Asset Advisors Investment Management, LLC bought 81,976 shares of ARCA:SCHB for a total holding of 984,567.
+The trade had a 0.49% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.5.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab Fundamental Emerging Markets Large Company Index ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, Schwab U.S. Broad Market ETF has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.